 New York City “Fair Work Week” Legislation to Affect Fast Food Workers

 On May 30, Mayor Bill de Blasio signed into law the “Fair Work Week” legislation.
 The law primarily addresses scheduling practices for NYC retail and fast food workers with the goal of providing workers in these industries with scheduling predictability.
-The law goes into effect November 26, 2017.
+The law goes into effect on November 26, 2017.

 The law includes a requirement that NYC fast food employers must provide employees with their 7-day work schedule at least 14 days in advance.
 The schedule must include details of all regular shifts and on-call shifts.
 New employees must be given written “good faith” estimates of weekly hours.
 Any changes to the schedule must be updated and communicated to the employee within 24 hours.
-Employees can decline working any additional hours not included in the original schedule.
-Schedule changes with less than 14 days’ notice may entitle an employee to a premium payment.
+Employees can decline to work any additional hours not included in the original schedule.
+Schedule changes with less than 14 days’ notice may entitle an employee to premium payment.
 Any new shifts must be offered to current employees before new employees are hired.